Better Sleep And Beyond: A Look At The Top Weighted Blanket Benefits

-There are many benefits to using a weighted blanket, ranging from improved sleep to calming down an anxious mind.
+There are many benefits that come from using a weighted blanket, ranging from improved sleep to calming down an anxious mind.
 Weighted blankets are like a warm hug for your whole body, and they also have health benefits that are backed by science.

-Weighted blankets may help with reducing the symptoms of anxiety.
-The extra weight in the blankets produces “deep touch pressure”.
-Deep touch pressure has been shown to promote calmness and reduce anxiety.
+Weighted blankets may help with reducing the symptoms of anxiety, as Deep Touch Pressure has been shown to promote calmness and reduce anxiety.

 The increased pressure on certain points of the body can lead to an increased production of serotonin, which is your body’s “feel-good” hormone.
 The combination of increased serotonin production and deep touch pressure contributes to an overall feeling of relaxation and calmness when using a weighted blanket.